mickn277/MV5Servers/Vagrant-XE21c-Apex22/README.md

 2. Change into the `Vagrant-Oracle21c-Apex22` folder
 3. Delete the `.vagrant` folder.
 This makes vagrant think it's clean again

+### Hangs at `SSH auth method: private key`
+* Machine hung on what looks disk or network related.
+* Fixed by removing SSD Config on low spec laptop.
+* Tested working fine with all optimisations on AMD 3700x 32GB ram with M.2 flash drive.

+### Errors from Virtualbox on machine with only two phycal cores, but four threads.
+* Changed v.cpus = 3 to 2 to fix.

 ## Connecting to Oracle

 ### Configuration